xd009642/xmas-challenge-2k18/README.md

 ## Dependencies

-This project relies on OpenGL, GlUT, FreeType and FiraCode for font.
+This project relies on OpenGL, GLUT, FreeType and FiraCode for font.
 See FIRACODE-LICENSE.txt for the Fira copywrite and license text.